vijishmadhavan/ArtLine/README.md

 ## Cartoonize

 Cartoonizing the line art was another huge task.
 This model also struggled with poses of the person in photo, differentiating teeth and lips and to leave the eyes as white as it is.
 The trick behind the success was to train the model with anime pairs before actually introducing the face portraits.
 Anime pairs helped the model to understand colours better, kinda transfer learning!!
 The face colour portrait is custom dataset made by me.
-The model with learning it has with anime dataset produced great results on most of the poses, it even does great with eyes and lips too.
+The model trained on anime dataset was trained further with portrait photo pairs, this helped to produce amazing output, it even does great with eyes and lips too.

 ## Technical Details